urbanetic/bismuth-schema-utility/README.md

-# bismuth-schema
+# bismuth-schema-utility
-Schemas and collections for working with GIS apps.
+Utilites for schemas and collections in Bismuth.